- Media Centre

 - Corporate supporters

 Desexing (surgical sterilisation) of companion animals

-Surgical desexing (sterilisation) is an important tool to reduce unwanted companion animals in the community, particularly when combined with relevant community education programs.
+The AVA believes surgical desexing (sterilisation) is an important tool to reduce unwanted companion animals in the community, particularly when combined with relevant community education programs.

 Desexing includes the surgical procedures of ovariohysterectomy or ovariectomy in females and castration (orchidectomy) in males.
 These are major procedures and the skills, equipment and facilities used should be of sufficient standard to reflect the needs of the animal.
 The surgeon should have the necessary competence and experience to perform the procedure.
-Veterinarians should ensure that all appropriate precautions are taken to minimise the risks of anaesthesia, surgery, stress and infection to animals when undergoing desexing procedures
+Veterinarians should ensure that all appropriate precautions are taken to minimise the risks of anaesthesia, surgery, stress and infection to animals when undergoing desexing procedures.

 Compulsory desexing of privately owned animals has not been shown to substantially reduce the unwanted dog and cat population.
 However the desexing of unowned animals prior to rehoming is supported.
 Physical containment of the animal in oestrus is not recommended as an alternative to desexing, and non-surgical means of fertility control are not currently suitable long term alternatives to surgical desexing.